Citation Sentiment Reflects Multiscale Sociocultural Norms: Methods

 \subsection{Citation and Author Data}

-We use PubMed Central and the Web of Science API to build our datasets for analyses.
+We used PubMed Central and the Web of Science API to build our datasets for analyses.
 The PubMed Central (PMC) Open Access Subset (OA) includes millions of research articles and pre-prints alongside relevant metadata, such as article type, venue of publication, and institutional information \cite{pmcoas}.
-We gather all English language research and review articles from PMC OA relating to neuroscience published between $1998$ and $2023$ and cited at least one article.
-In parallel, using the Web of Science, we compile a list of journals classified under the ``neurosciences'' category with an impact factor of at least $3$ in the year $2022$.
-We manually add three more venues creating a list of $181$ journals in which the gathered articles are published; the full list is available in the Supplement.
-Each article in the PMC OA subset is stored in an extensible markup language (XML) file and contains tags delineating its several components.
+We gathered all English language research and review articles from PMC OA relating to neuroscience that were published between $1998$ and $2023$ and that cited at least one article.
+In parallel, using the Web of Science, we compiled a list of journals classified under the ``neurosciences'' category with an impact factor of at least $3$ in the year $2022$.
+We manually added three more journals creating a list of $181$ journals in which the gathered articles were published; the full list is available in the Supplement.
+Each article in the PMC OA subset was stored in an extensible markup language (XML) file with attached tags delineating its several components.
 For instance, the \texttt{<article-title>} tag encloses an article's title, \texttt{<abstract>} encloses the abstract, and \texttt{<xref>} encloses a citation in the body of the text.
-Using these and other relevant tags, we extract each article's title, list of authors, affiliations (at the departmental, institutional, and country levels), and all sentences containing citations to other works.
-We obtain author h-indices from the Web of Science.
-We use Gender API to infer gender from the names of the last authors, requiring the underlying model to be at least $70$\% confident in its prediction \cite{genderapi}.
-The resulting dataset contains $627108$ citation sentences, $383292$ unique authors, $56034$ unique last authors; from the data, $27$ departments and $23$ countries and regions are included in the analyses.
-Additionally, we build a collaboration network where authors are nodes and edges correspond to co-authorship.
+Using these and other relevant tags, we extracted each article's title, list of authors, affiliations (at the departmental, institutional, and country levels), and all sentences containing citations to other works in the same dataset.
+We obtained $69.24\%$ of last authors' h-indices from the Web of Science.
+We used Gender API to infer gender from the names of the last authors, requiring the underlying model to be at least $70$\% confident in its prediction \cite{genderapi}.
+The resulting dataset contained $627108$ citation sentences, $383292$ unique authors, $56034$ unique last authors; from the data, $27$ departments and $23$ countries and regions were included in the analyses.
+Additionally, we built a collaboration network where nodes correspond to authors and edges correspond to co-authorship.
 From this network, we define collaboration distance as the length of the shortest path between two individuals.